denysha-abigail/ClimateCast/README.md

 > Note: With this current Beta Version, ClimateCast will only save and store the first 3 searched cities into your local computer.
 Upon refreshing your browser, the cities will be displayed on the left-hand side under Search History and can be accessed with a simple click.
 Future updates are forthcoming to improve this experience.

 ## Website:
-Visit [ClimateCast](https://denysha-abigail.github.io/weather-dashboard/) to begin planning your trip!
+Visit [ClimateCast](https://denysha-abigail.github.io/weather-dashboard/) to begin checking weather outlooks for cities around the world!

 ## Preview:
 ![screenrecording](./assets/images/ClimateCast.gif)